Bhad Bhabie Has Once Again Changed Her Look: "Hey Y'All, I'm A Blonde Now"

 Blonde

 On Wednesday, Bhabie hit up her Instagram page with a slideshow of moments.
-The pic and clips feature her donning a new blonde look.
+The pic and clips feature Bhad Bhabie donning a new blonde hair color.

 “Hey yall…I’m a blonde now🥰” -Bhad Bhabie’s Instagram